davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 in ``asm`` arguments, since they will convey meaning more readily to people reading your code.
 Failing that, use the constraint letters that usually have very similar meanings across architectures.
-The most commonly used constraints are m and r (for memory and general-purpose registers respectively; see :ref:`simple-constraints`), and I, usually the letter indicating the most common immediate-constant format.
+The most commonly used constraints are :samp:`m` and :samp:`r` (for memory and general-purpose registers respectively; see :ref:`simple-constraints`), and :samp:`I`, usually the letter indicating the most common immediate-constant format.

 Each architecture defines additional constraints.
 These constraints